Ilocos Norte tobacco excise tax funds controversy: Accused

 Imee Marcos is the eldest daughter of former President of the Philippines Ferdinand Marcos and former First Lady Imelda Marcos.
 After the death of her father and the family's return from exile, Marcos returned to Philippine politics, serving as Congresswoman to the 2nd district of Ilocos Norte from 1998 to 2007.
 She then ran and was elected Ilocos Norte governor in 2010.
-She is currently serving her third and final gubernatorial term, which ended in 2019.
+Her third and final gubernatorial term ended in 2019.